esper-io/dev-docs/docs/home/console.md

 ![MapView](./assets/NewConsole/Maps.png)

-#### Add or Edit tags
+#### Add or Edit Tags

-Click on **Add tags** to add tags to the device.
+Click on **Add Tags** to add tags to the device.
 Tags can make it easier to identify devices in a specific location, types of devices, Wi-Fi, SSID or any other information that would be useful.
 If a tag already exists for a device, the drop down choice changes to **Edit Tags**.
 You can also click on **+ ADD A TAG** on the tile itself to add or edit tags. *Note: This option only shows if one or more tags are available to be added to that device.*

 When you click **Add Tags**, the following pop up will appear: